 Self-Service Application Model

-When a user goes to install Monthly or Targeted, the installer script detects that Office 365 is already installed, detects that you’re trying to install a different channel then the one currently installed, and flips the switch to change the channel to the new Channel.
+When a user goes to install Monthly or Targeted, the installer script detects that Office 365 is already installed, detects that you’re trying to install a different channel than the one currently installed, and flips the switch to change the channel to the new Channel.

-When the user installs the Monthly Channel, the “Install” Process only takes seconds because all it is doing is changing a couple registry keys and running the Click 2 Run engine telling it to change channel.
+When the user installs the Monthly Channel, the “Install” Process only takes seconds because all it is doing is changing a couple of registry keys and running the Click 2 Run engine telling it to change the channel.

 This is the part of the script that runs in this scenario:

 Before the switch, this is Semi-Annual Channel: